Haojen/hexo-theme-Claudia/README-EN.md

 ## 💙 At Last

-You can commit your issue after any questions you've met.
-This is very import with your feedback.
+You can commit your issue if any questions you've met.
+Your feedback after your use is very important to me.
 BTW, Star me if you like😍

 ## License